raffienficiaud/livius/doc/source/jobs.rst

 * video content creation: those type of jobs create objects suitable for MoviePy as inputs.
 Some utility classes/functions are also provided in the :py:mod:`dummy_clip <SourceCode.video.processing.jobs.dummy_clip>` module.

+* metadata management: jobs that are able to provide the workflow with meta data that will be used to eg. describe the video, add content (introduction, epilog images), etc. Located in the module :py:mod:`meta <SourceCode.video.processing.jobs.meta>`

 Reference
 ---------